Jason Yee's involvement in

 delicatessen.
 He found a place and opened Hello Deli

 around the corner from the CBS Ed Sullivan Theatre.
-During the

 second year of the David Letterman Show, the CBS